numba/numba/docs/source/developer/mission.rst

 and built.

-The user base of Numba includes anyone needing to perform intensive computational work, including scientists and practitioners from a wide range of disciplines, examples include:
+The user base of Numba includes anyone needing to perform intensive computational work, including users from a wide range of disciplines, examples include:

 * The most common use case, a user wanting to JIT compile some